When I think of “Influence” or “Success”, what do I see? What do I envision?

 So here’s to tables.
 Here’s to doing life and having influence around all sorts of tables.

-Photos taken at GraceFull Community Cafe
+Photos are my own taken at GraceFull Community Cafe